 Recognizing how nebulosity and pattern work together moves one into the complete stance for that dimension.

-When you adopt a stance, a characteristic texture of thinking, feeling, and perhaps acting comes with it.
+When you adopt a stance, a characteristic texture of thinking, feeling, and acting comes with it.
 The stance makes that way of being seem sensible.
 Also, that way of being makes the stance seem sensible.

 Sales pitch and emotional appeal